zires/theme_park/README.md

 end
 ```

-Like rails3.1 need precompile asset files in the production environment, we need precompile theme asset files.
+Like rails3.1 need precompile asset files in the production environment, we also need precompile theme asset files.

 ```console
 rake theme_park:precompile theme=dark